The efficient certification of knottedness and Thurston norm

 However, there is another reason why ${\cal H}_2$ may be more complicated than ${\cal H}$.
 It is not at all clear that the local structure of the 0-handles of ${\cal H}_2$ is simpler than that of ${\cal H}$.
-This issue was faced right at the very first use of hierarchies by Haken [8] and Waldhausen [28].
+This issue was faced right at the very first use of hierarchies by Haken [8] and Waldhausen [29].
 They defined a notion of complexity for a handle structure of a 3-manifold, and showed that, when it is decomposed along a normal surface, then the complexity does not go up.
 Unfortunately, their notion of complexity does not fit well with sutured manifolds, primarily because it does not take account of the sutures.
-Fortunately, this issue was resolved in [20].
+Fortunately, this issue was resolved in [21].
 A variation of normal form more suited to sutured manifolds was introduced.
 In this paper, we call such surfaces `regulated'.
-Also, a notion of complexity for a handle structure of a sutured manifold was defined in [20].
+Also, a notion of complexity for a handle structure of a sutured manifold was defined in [21].
 It was also shown that this does not go up when the manifold is decomposed along a regulated surface.
 Moreover, it was shown that sutured manifold hierarchies can always be found where each decomposing surface is regulated.

 Therefore, it is regulated surfaces that are used in this paper.
 Unfortunately, they come with their own complications.
 Although it is the case that we may arrange for the decomposing surfaces to be regulated, they may fail to satisfy one of the key technical requirements for a sutured manifold hierarchy.
 Some curves of intersection with the surface $R_\pm$ may be simple closed curves bounding discs in $R_\pm$.
 Such curves are called `trivial'.
+(See Remark 5.6 for an explanation for why it seems hard to arrange that regulated decomposing surfaces have non-trivial boundary curves.)
 Because surfaces with trivial boundary components are not permitted to be part of a sutured manifold hierarchy, it is not clear that they can be used as part of a certificate for Thurston norm.
 However, we develop a theory of `allowable hierarchies', where the decomposing surfaces may have trivial boundary curves, but which can nonetheless be used to certify Thurston norm.